 Go for a swim at Club Ven Aca

 Though Lake Atitlan is obviously full of water, nothing quite beats a wonderfully designed infinity pool in a beautiful location with amazing views.
 You’ll find one of these at Club Ven Aca.
 The pool is free to use, as long as you buy some drinks—from the swim-up bar, naturally—or stay for lunch.
 It’s situated in Jaibalito, so if you hike here from Santa Cruz, it makes for a refreshing endpoint for your trek.

 Refresh with a cooling dip in the lake itself

 If the pool isn’t your thing, then why not take a dip in the lake itself?
 You can actually swim in multiple spots around the lake but best done away from harbors and large towns.
 San Marcos la Laguna is a good spot to cool off in the waters of Lake Atitlan.
 Another spot is Jucanya Beach, which has a sandy shore and is popular with locals and visitors alike.

 Enjoy a few drinks at La Casa del Mundo

 With its cliffside location, La Casa del Mundo is a hotel with beautiful views out over the lake, making its restaurant and garden the ideal place to lap it all up.
 You don’t have to stay at the hotel to enjoy all that’s on offer here; just head to the hotel’s restaurant to sample their menu of fresh coffee and dishes, such as burritos and the like.
 It’s a perfect little paradise on the lake.

 The peak of La Nariz is 7,342 feet (2,238 meters) above sea level, so you’ll have to prepare for a relatively strenuous journey.
-Once you’ve witnessed the sunset, head down the other side of the peak to Santa Clara, past farmers on their way to work.
+Once you’ve witnessed the sunrise, head down the other side of the peak to Santa Clara, past farmers on their way to work.

 For information about guided hikes to La Nariz click here.